slatedocs/slate/source/includes/_activity_feed.md

-type | A string containing one of the available Activity Types claimNumber | The claim number entered for the claim the Activity occurred on data | An object containing relevant information for the Activity hash | A SHA256 hash uniquely identifying the activity type
+type | A string containing one of the available Activity Types claimNumber | The claim number entered for the claim the Activity occurred on data | An object containing relevant information for the Activity activityId | A GUID uniquely identifying the activity

 ## Fetch Activities
 > This route returns a paginated set of results that looks like this: